 I’ll review each individually from lead to lagging measure and whether I believe they predict success at achieving my goal.

-My Distance chart for this year it shows that by and large I met or exceeded my weekly plan - the grey shaded areas indicate weeks where I missed my plan but these are few and far between; the dark blue shading is where I exceeded my assigned mileage:
+My distance chart for this year shows that by and large I met or exceeded my weekly plan — the grey shaded areas indicate weeks where I missed my plan but these are few and far between; the dark blue shading is where I exceeded my assigned mileage: